How to do pelvic floor exercises after hysterectomy?

 Brands to try out: 1).
 Adorime Kegel Exercise Weights 2).
 Bodyotics Delux Kegel Weights 3).
 Intimate Rose Kegel Exercise Weights

 Electronic pelvic floor toners are modern devices that assist in toning the pelvic muscles.
 Does a machine that uses vibration to tone the pelvic floor truly work?
 In terms of home devices, there is little research.
-Still, a 2011 review found that women who received verbal cues or biofeedback for their pelvic floor exercises experienced significantly better results than those who did Kegels without it.
+Still, a 2011 review found that women who received verbal cues or biofeedback on pelvic floor exercises experienced significantly better results than those who did Kegels without it.

 Brands to try out: 1).
 Elvie Award Winning Smart Kegel Trainer 2).
 Yarlap Kegel Trainer 3).
 K Goal Kegel Exerciser